slatedocs/slate/source/includes/api/_api.md

 ## Send data for events analysis

 This endpoint allows the user to send data to the Emotion AI service for analysis.
 The response will return a series of significant events.

+An event is triggered when there is a statistically significant timeseries change detected in an incoming data stream, be that from a Bluetooth sensor or internal sensor such as Accelerometer.
+Depending on the data stream applied, this can indicate a shift or change in emotional or activity state.

+The severity of an event is dependent on

+How "steep" the event is and
+How "isolated" the event is with respect to any events identified before / after it.

 ### HTTP Request

 `POST https://api.sensum.co/v0/events`